sabrina-rc/dataworldcode/README.md

    The script will generate two treemap files:

-   1. Treemap of EPA's spending by Major Object Class (classifies spending into 5 general expenditure categories)
+   1. Treemap of the Department of Transportation's spending by Major Object Class (classifies spending into 5 general expenditure categories)

-   2. Treemap of EPA's spending by Secondary Object Class (classifies spending into more than 20 detailed expenditure categories)
+   2. Treemap of Department of Transportation's spending by Secondary Object Class (classifies spending into more than 20 detailed expenditure categories)